 I missed the PBS showing of the film which triggered controversy when WNET management “warned” one of the subjects of the movie — oil billionaire David Koch who has an apartment at 740 Park Ave. — in advance of the TV broadcast (Koch is a major funder of New York City arts institutions and has given money to public broadcasting over the years).

-“Park Avenue” is now part of the ever-growing cache of documentaries that makes Netflix a major destination for fans of non-fiction filmmaking (the same afternoon that I watched the Gibney doc, I also caught up with the Sea World expose “Blackfish” and the charming New York shopping film, “Scatter My Ashes at Bergdorf’s”).
+“Park Avenue” is now part of the ever-growing cache of documentaries that makes Netflix a major destination for fans of non-fiction filmmaking (the same afternoon that I watched the Gibney doc, I also re-watched the Sea World expose “Blackfish” and the charming New York shopping film, “Scatter My Ashes at Bergdorf’s”).

 In his movie, Gibney found a perfect way to illustrate the gulf between the 1 percent super-rich and the rest of the country.
-While most of the film focuses on the building at 740 Park and the advantages its residents get from their wealth and political clout (New York Senator Charles Schumer is presented as a lackey of Wall Street and the super-rich) we see the hopelessness and squalor of the same street in the South Bronx.
+While most of the film focuses on the building at 740 Park and the advantages its residents get from their wealth and political clout — New York Senator Charles Schumer is presented as a lackey of Wall Street and the super-rich — we see the hopelessness and squalor of the same street in the Bronx.

 Gibney tracked down an ex-doorman for a sad and amusing interview about the surprising cheapness of the people he tended to, including Koch.
 The man thought he would be rolling in dough after Christmas tips were distributed, but instead received an education in how some people with big bucks operate.